BrianGardnerAtl/website/_drafts/setup_and_text.md

 }
 ```

-Each function is annontated with `@Compose` so the system knows these are
+Each function has the `@Compose` annotatioun so the system knows these are
-composable functions for building the UI.
-Each function takes in the string the
+composable functions.
+Each function has a `String` parameter for the text to
-view needs to display and displays it using the `Text` function.
+display.

-Now that these low-level functions are in place, they can be composed in a
+With these low-level functions in place, I combine them into a higher-level
-higher-level function.
-The goal here is to display them in  a row at the top of
-the Tweet view so another composable function is needed.
+function representing the row of text.

 ```kotlin
 @Composable